ptahproject/ptah/docs/authentication.rst

 Authentication Service
 ======================

-Need to integrate user logins to new authentication service?
-Such as LDAP, OAuth, Openid, Mongo, or ZODB?
-It is very easy to do this.
+Need to integrate user logins to new authentication service?  e.g. using LDAP, OAuth, Openid, Mongo, or ZODB to source user credentials.

-There are 3 required facilities and 1 optional you provide:
+There are 4 facilities of which 2 are optional:

   - User provider, required
   - User resolver, required
-  - Password changer, required
+  - Password changer, optional
   - User searcher, optional

 Example